Benson & Bingham Accident Injury Lawyers, LLC

 • Immigrants or refugees who have not obtained a valid license in the US

-Whatever the reason for not having a valid license, a collision with an unlicensed driver can seriously complicate the insurance claim process, so it’s crucial to work with an experienced Las Vegas car accident lawyer who can guide you through the process.
+Whatever the reason for not having a valid license, a collision with an unlicensed driver can seriously complicate the insurance claim process, so it’s crucial to work with an experienced Las Vegas car accident lawyer or a Reno auto accident attorney who can guide you through the process.

 Collisions, Insurance Claims, and Unlicensed Drivers